open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

    D --> E[Plug the USB into the edge node and install] E --> F[Start using your edge node for AI apps or other use cases]

-   B -- "Realtime or Desktop Virtualization" --> G[Download your preferred image] G --> H[Replace the default raw image in the installer directory] H --> I[Update the config-file with your settings.
+   B -- "Desktop Virtualization or Customized image" --> G[Download your preferred image] G --> H[Replace the default raw image in the installer directory] H --> I[Update the config-file with your settings.
 Use the reference cloud-init config-file section provided in the document directory for the image you downloaded]
    I --> J[Create a bootable USB drive using the installer]